akari-seanmulcahy/scripts_notes/react/README.md

 Build Step is typically required

-Maintain state, can use a number of options:
+Maintain state - can use a number of options:
 * Plain React
 * Flux
 * Redux